MagicDuck/grug-far.nvim/README.md

 **Note on the key mappings**: By default, grug-far, will use `<localleader>` for it's keymaps as that is the vim recommended way for plugins.
+See https://learnvimscriptthehardway.stevelosh.com/chapters/11.html#local-leader

-See https://learnvimscriptthehardway.stevelosh.com/chapters/11.html#local-leader So to use that make sure have `<localleader>` configured.
+So to use that, make sure you have `<localleader>` configured.
 For example, to use `,` as the local leader:
 ```
 vim.g.maplocalleader = ','
 ```